zpix1/yt-anti-translate/README.md

 > [!WARNING]
 > For compatibility with [DeArrow](https://github.com/ajayyy/DeArrow) it is recommended do disable "Untranslate titles" and "Untranslate video thumbnails".
-> Using [DeArrow](https://github.com/ajayyy/DeArrow)'s options page, under "Behavior" menu section, you can enable "Default to Original Video Information"
+> You can then use [DeArrow](https://github.com/ajayyy/DeArrow)'s options page, under "Behavior" menu section, and enable "Default to Original Video Information" to still have translated titles and thumbnail from [DeArrow](https://github.com/ajayyy/DeArrow).

 ### Enhanced Features Reliability Option